gesellix/inject-docker-certs/README.md

 - the `/Users/...` folder is already mounted from your host into the VM
 - any folder, especially the `/Users` folder, can be mounted from the VM into a container
-- other system folders like `/etc` can be mounted from the VM into a container
+- system folders like `/etc` can be mounted from the VM into a container

 So, the container can access both your host's file system and the VM's file system.
-We're going to use the container to simply copy from the host (`\certs`) to the VM (`\vm-etc`).
+We're going to use the container to simply copy from the host (`/certs`) to the VM (`/vm-etc`).
 We also need to tell the Docker daemon to trust our certificates, which is why we also append our CA certificate to the VM's list of trusted certificates.
 Everything packaged in a Docker image, for your convenience:

     docker run --rm -it -v `pwd`/certs:/certs -v /etc:/vm-etc -e DOMAIN=my-hostname -e PORT=5000 gesellix/inject-docker-certs